luokf/luokf.github.io/_pages/about.md

 Hi there!

-I am currently a research assistant at HKUST, and will be a PhD student majoring in Physics in this fall.
-Before these, I was being an undergraduate researcher in Wuhan University for around three years.
+I am currently PhD student majoring in Physics at UT-Austin.
+Before this, I was being an undergraduate researcher at Wuhan University and a research assistant at HKUST for around four years.

-Besides great passions for natural science, I am interested in computer science, sociology, macro-economics, communication and psychology.
+Besides great passions for natural science, I am interested in sociology, macro-economics and psychology.
 To understand human and nature motivates my life.

 ---